-Once logged in let’s look for tables by using following command :
+Once logged in let’s look for tables by using the following command :

-As shown in above image there is table named user.
+As shown in the above image there is a table named user.
 Let’s see what this table has :

 select * from user;

-From the table we now know that password for root is asd123***.
-Let’s log in from it :
+From the table, we now know that the password for root is asd123***.
+Let’s login from it :

 Let’s confirm our root access :